 1.5 oz silver tequila

 Coat a chilled cocktail glass with absinthe, then add the other ingredients to a shaker with ice.
 Shake to chill, and strain into the prepared cocktail glass.

-I am always surprised at how nicely crème de cacao pairs with tequila.
-Meehan's creation also ups the amount compared to the century-old classic, and he adds an absinthe rinse.
-I like to have an ounce of absinthe in an eye dropper for this purpose, but you can pour just a tiny amount from the bottle and turn your chilled glass to coat the surface.
+We are always surprised at how nicely crème de cacao pairs with tequila.
+Meehan’s creation also ups the amount compared to the century-old classic, and he adds an absinthe rinse.
+We put an ounce of absinthe in an eye dropper bottle for this purpose, but you can pour just a tiny amount from the bottle and turn your chilled glass to coat the surface.
 The effect is similar to the preparation of a Sazerac, and the result is subtle yet lovely.
 In fact, a rinse using some bold ingredient is often just what a cocktail needs to transform its flavor.
-Some people find it over-the-top, obsessively detailed, or sometimes even a bit snobby, but like adding bitters, it's these tiny refinements that can take a basic recipe to the next level—and it's the kind of effect I'd like to explore further in the coming year.
+Some people find it over-the-top, obsessively detailed, or sometimes even a bit snobby, but like adding bitters, it’s these tiny refinements that can take a basic recipe to the next level—and it’s the kind of effect we’d like to explore further in the coming year.